SianCulligan/reading-notes/README.md

 4. What is stored at each index of a HashTable?
 Why?
 - key value pairs, so each entry can be easily accessed when needed.

 <br><br>
 <br><br>

+### *Class 26 Reading*
+1. What does a component’s lifecycle refer to?
+- Functions that are automatically called by React when a class component renders, mounts, changes, unmounts, etc

+2. Why are functional components preferred over class components?
+- It reduces the code needed in components

+3. What is wrong with the following code?
+- `useEffect` is used inside of a for loop

+<br><br>
+<br><br>